-As Maryland personal injury attorneys, the legal staff at Lebowitz & Mzhen, LLC, knows that traffic accidents happen every day in this state.
+As Maryland personal injury attorneys, the legal staff at Lebowitz & Mzhen Personal Injury Lawyers, knows that traffic accidents happen every day in this state.
 Some people involved in these crashes manage to escape serious injury sometimes by luck; being in the wrong place at the wrong time, however, can mean the difference between being seriously or permanently injured and simply receiving a few superficial scrapes and light bruises.

 There is no doubt that many high-speed car or truck wrecks can mean life or death to the drivers and passengers of the vehicles affected.
 Fortunately, though most roadway collisions are not fatal, there is always opportunity for serious physical injuries in the worst of those.
 Some of the more common injuries that occupants of motor vehicles sustain in bad T-bone and oblique-impact collisions are bone fractures, both simple and compound.

 Whether a car collision happens in the Annapolis area, greater Baltimore, or over in the District of Columbia, the odds of being hurt will have a great deal to do with the speed of the vehicles, their type and size, as well as the road and traffic conditions at the time of the wreck.
 As Baltimore automobile and trucking accident lawyers, the professionals at Lebowitz & Mzhen know how even the most simple injury can cost a victim time and money to recover.
 If negligence was involved, there is no reason not to consider filing a personal injury suit against the responsible party(s).